cornelltech/CS6831-Spring2019/README.md

 # Syllabus for CS 6831

-Welcome to CS 6831, Designing Securey Cryptography.
+Welcome to CS 6831, Designing Secure Cryptography.
 We will be learning about the modern theory and practice of the cryptographic tools deployed to protect contemporary computing systems.
 In addition to learning more about the types of cryptographic tools currently used, we will be focusing on understanding the